 The Company continues to advance multiple Project workstreams in geology, geotechnical, metallurgical, environmental and regulatory permitting with the objective of preparing for Production Phase 2 after 2023.
-The Company completed the PEA for the Second Mine and Production Phase 2, filing the Updated Feasibility Study Report on November 22, 2021.
+The Company completed the PEA for the Second Mine and Production Phase 2, filing the 2021 Updated Feasibility Study Report on November 22, 2021.
 The PEA contemplated utilizing spodumene feed from the Second Mine with the objective of significantly increasing production.

-The Company has engaged SGS, Primero and GE21 to build on the results of the PEA and conduct prefeasibility and feasibility studies for Production Phase 2, adding to the Production Plant a second similar DMS processing line with capacity of 220,000 tonnes per year (33,000 LCE) of Battery Grade Green and Sustainable Lithium.
+The Company has engaged SGS, Primero and GE21 to build on the results of the PEA and conduct prefeasibility and feasibility studies for Production Phase 2, potentially adding to the Production Plant a second similar DMS processing line with capacity of 220,000 tonnes per year (33,000 LCE) of Battery Grade Green and Sustainable Lithium (if warranted under the pre-feasibility and feasibility studies).
 The results of the various workstreams are planned to be completed in stages.
 Following the PEA, the pre-feasibility study is to be completed during the second quarter of 2022.